EtchUK/Etch.OrchardCore.CivicCookieControl/README.md

 ## Usage

+First step is to go to the [CIVIC site](https://www.civicuk.com/cookie-control/download) and create a license.
+The cookie control won't work until you've got a API key and configured the domain(s) that will use the key.

 Once a reference to this module has been configured there will be a "CIVIC Cookie Control" feature available within the CMS instance.
 Enabling this feature will add a new menu option to the settings for configuring your CIVIC Cookie Control code snippet ("Configuration" -> "Settings" -> "CIVIC Cookie Control").
+The cookie control will only show on the front-end your site when a valid API key and product have been applied to the settings.

 ## Custom Cookie Types